Many people believe in the healing abilities of a hot toddy for colds and flu, but does this popular home remedy work?

 There is a reasonable amount of evidence to suggest that taking a dose of honey before bedtime can reduce cold symptoms in children over the age of 1.
 This includes reducing coughs and improving the quality of sleep.

 However, little evidence is available for these effects in adults.

 Some people add other spices, such as ginger, to a hot toddy.
 Ginger is herb with a wide range of uses in traditional medicine.

 Ginger has certain properties that may be useful in treating sore throats.
-For example, ginger has anti-inflammatory effects, which could help relieve a sore throat.
+For example,

 However, there is no evidence to support the effectiveness of ginger itself for treating a sore throat.

 Although some ingredients of a hot toddy could therefore improve the symptoms of a cold on their own, it is unclear whether the combination in a hot toddy would reduce cold symptoms.

 It is possible that the whiskey element counteracts some of these effects or causes negative effects.
 Alcohol can cause dehydration and lower immune system function, which may worsen cold symptoms.

 Alcohol can also interact with popular cold and flu medication, so a person should exercise caution when mixing alcohol and medication.

 There are many varieties of hot toddy and several different ways of making it.
 A classic hot toddy includes: